holochain-open-dev/profiles/docs/setup.md

 contextElement.store = store;
 ```

+> [!NOTE]
 > You can read more about the context pattern [here](https://holochain-open-dev.github.io/reusable-modules/frontend/using/#context).

+> [!NOTE]
+> Go to [this page](https://holochain-open-dev.github.io/reusable-modules/frontend/frameworks/), to see examples on integrating this module in each javascript framework.

-5. [Choose which elements you need](?path=/docs/frontend-elements) and import them like this:
+5. [Choose which elements you need](/profile-prompt) and import them like this:

 ```js
 import "@holochain-open-dev/profiles/dist/elements/profiles-context.js";